eurohouse/orchestra/README.md

 ## Background

-This music collection generally consists of jazz, lo-fi, R&B and lounge music from various artists which were discovered circa 2019.
+This music collection generally consists of jazz, lo-fi, R&B and lounge music, as well as some classics, oldies and pop music from various artists which were discovered and collected circa 2019.

 ## Composition

-We ship within this package the following types of music:

-* Modern pop music artists (Ariana Grande, T-PAIN)
-* Modern world music artists (THEO, Tony Kakkar)
-* Chill out, lo-fi and lounge music (Jules Renauld, Vintage Café)
-* Hip-hop and R&B music artists (Kanye West, Wiz Khalifa)
-* Celebrity impersonators (Chrisette Michele/Audrey Hepburn, Michael Trapson/Michael Jackson)
+These are 2 premium quality music collections made by Eurohouse.
+One of them is basically consist of easy listening lo-fi music, but as well includes some legendary oldies (Men At Work, Michael Jackson), classical orchestral music themes (James Bond, Leaving Neverland), Old Hollywood songs (Audrey Hepburn, Marilyn Monroe).
+Another one of them includes many pop songs which were released in 2019, including Ariana Grande's 7 rings and many songs from T-PAIN's album of the year, 1UP.